Log trigger

 In relational databases, the log trigger or history trigger is a mechanism for automatic recording of information about changes inserting or/and updating or/and deleting rows in a database table.

 It is a particular technique for change data capturing, and in data warehousing for dealing with slowly changing dimensions.

+Introduction

+Operational databases are typically designed to capture the current state of an organization, acting as a snapshot of "now" rather than a historical archive.
+In this environment, updates are often destructive; when a specific data point changes, the system prioritizes efficiency by replacing the existing value with the new one.
+For instance, in an employee or customer directory, if an individual moves to a new location, an update operation is performed on the database that writes the new address directly over the old one.
+Consequently, the previous address is permanently overwritten and lost to the system, leaving the database with only the most up-to-date information and no record of the entity's history or previous status.

+The Log trigger is a mechanism to automatically detect changes and to store the previous status of information.

 Definition

 Suppose there is a table which we want to audit.
 This table contains the following columns: